kpomm/kpomm/README.md

 🔭 I’m currently working on my personal portfolio website and a side project for my Digital Applied Learning and Innovation (DALI) Lab application at Dartmouth College.

-🌱 I’m currently learning TypeScript at my internship, and learning to transform Figma prototypes into functional frontend components that match the company's creative vision.
+🌱 I’m currently learning TypeScript at Hume AI, and learning to transform Figma prototypes into functional frontend components that match the company's creative vision.

-💬 Ask me about using AI for good and how to implement it into large-scale projects.
+💬 Ask me about using AI for good and how to implement it into projects!

 ⚡ Fun fact: I have a cat named Pie 🥧